How Much Does Hotel Branding Cost?

 FAQs

-How much should branding cost?
+How much should hotel branding cost?

 Costs vary, but typically range from $8,000 to over $150,000 depending on the size of the hotel and the depth of the strategy.
 For most boutique properties, a comprehensive fluid agency partner will fall in the $15,000–$80,000 range.

-What is the marketing cost of a hotel?
+What is the cost of marketing a hotel?

 Successful boutique hotels often allocate a percentage of their projected revenue to marketing.
 While some spend under 2.5%, growth-focused plans can be substantially higher (8-12%) during launch or repositioning.